4.1. Overview

 Paraxial Imaging

-Image simulation by convolution with a rendered point spread function
+Image simulation through convolution with a rendered point spread function

 optrace.convolve